huri000/CrownControl/README.md

 The crown consists of background and foreground surfaces.
 The foreground is an indicator which spins around the center as the attached scroll view offset changes.

-- [x] Can be repositioned either at the using force touch / long press.
+- [x] Can be repositioned either using force touch or long press.
-- [x] Can be spinned clockwise and couner clockwise.
+- [x] Can be spinned clockwise and counter clockwise.
 - [x] Most of the user interactions are configurable.
-- [x] Its size and foreground ratio are configurable.
+- [x] The background and foreground sizes are configurable.
 - [x] Can be fully stylized.

 ## Example Project

-The example project contains samples where each demonstrate CrownControl usability in a scrollable context.
+The example project contains samples where each demonstrates the CrownControl usability in a scrollable context.

 Web View / PDF | Contacts | Photo Collection
 --- | --- | ---